Dynamics on invariant tori emerging through forced symmetry breaking in phase oscillator networks: Discussion

 Note that the numerical continuation focuses on periodic solutions, i.e., synchrony patterns, on an invariant torus that persists for small~$\delta$ but not on the torus itself.
 Hence, the periodic solutions may continue to exist beyond a torus breakdown.
 Indeed, we find numerical evidence for a torus breakdown to happen before a branch of periodic solutions ceases to exist; cf.~\sref{sec:dyn_sdd}.

 Understanding global collective dynamics of phase oscillator networks remains an exciting challenge.
-For some fixed values of the parameters~$\alpha_2$ and~$\alpha_4$, the unperturbed network described by~\eqref{eq:osc} with coupling functions~\eqref{eq:coupling} supports robust heteroclinic dynamics of localized frequency synchrony~\cite{Bick2019}.
+For some fixed values of the parameters~$\alpha_2$ and~$\alpha_4$, the unperturbed network described by~\eqref{eq:Dynamics3x2} with coupling functions~\eqref{eq:coupling} supports robust heteroclinic dynamics of localized frequency synchrony~\cite{Bick2019}.
 Here the invariant tori~$\SDD$,~$\SSD$ of saddle type and their images under the~$\mathbb Z_3$-action form a heteroclinic structure

 which exists for an open set of parameters~$(q,K)$.
-The work done in this paper can be used in the larger problem of studying global features of system~\eqref{eq:osc} that relate to perturbations of the heteroclinic structure.
+The work done in this paper can be used in the larger problem of studying global features of system~\eqref{eq:Dynamics3x2} that relate to perturbations of the heteroclinic structure.
 We can now use the knowledge gathered about the local properties of the tori $\SSD$, $\SDD$, etc.~and use it to study how the connections between these sets are affected under forced symmetry breaking: One would expect that trajectories close to the stable manifold of a perturbed saddle torus~$\Tbf$ first approach the torus, then move towards a saddle periodic orbit~$\gamma$ on~$\Tbf$ (at a timescale determined by the perturbation parameter~$\delta$), before leaving the neighborhood of~$\Tbf$ near the unstable manifold of~$\gamma$.
 Thus, the unstable manifold of~$\gamma$ (within the unstable manifold of~$\Tbf$) gives information about the global dynamics of the perturbed system.
-While this is a question for further research, the numerical setup implemented here---using continuation of orbit segments in a boundary-value-problem setup---can be also used to tackle some of these global questions.
+While this is a question for further research, the numerical setup implemented here---using continuation of orbit segments in a boundary-value-problem setup---can be also used, together with state-of-the-art techniques to compute invariant manifolds of saddle invariant objects, to tackle some of these global questions.
+For an entry point on these continuation methods we refer the reader to \cite{Redbook}.